justcoded/web-starter-kit/README-Front-end.md

 ## Install

-Init your project using [jcn](https://github.com/justcoded/npm-jcn) or directly [Download WSK](https://github.com/justcoded/web-starter-kit/releases/latest) and run `$ npm install --global gulp@next && npm install` in that directory to get started.
+Init your project using [jcn](https://github.com/justcoded/npm-jcn) or directly [Download WSK](https://github.com/justcoded/web-starter-kit/releases/latest) and run `$ npm install --global gulp && npm install` in that directory to get started.

 To take advantage of Web Starter Kit you need to: